ababphysics/TSH/README.md

 This repository provides the official computational model and reference materials for the Thickness Structure Hypothesis (TSH), a structural framework that unifies quantum, classical, and gravitational behavior within a single minimal covariant action.

+TSH provides a structural unification of the major physical frameworks: it reproduces the geodesic equation of general relativity in the Core phase, the Bohm‑type quantum force in the Stable phase, and the classical limit of quantum mechanics in the Composite phase.

+The Δf–γT phase structure resolves long‑standing inconsistencies across these theories—such as the measurement problem, the tension between quantum nonlocality and relativistic locality, and the lack of a continuous bridge between quantum, classical, and gravitational behavior.

+Because the structural tensor equation Eμν = Gμν + Uμν accepts arbitrary interaction tensors, TSH incorporates the Standard Model and potential GUT sectors without modifying the structural dynamics.

 TSH treats these three regimes as distinct structural phases—Stable, Composite, and Core—of one underlying system.
 The framework is self‑contained and derives all regimes from the same structural principles.

+The tsh_core/ module provides a runnable simulation of the unified dynamical equation, allowing numerical evolution of the internal variables p(x),Δf,γT across the Δf–γT phase diagram.

 ## 2. Internal Variables and Phase Structure